Self-Configuring Quantum Networks with Superposition of Trajectories: Conclusions and outlook

 Our protocol can be readily generalized to high-dimensional quantum communication~\cite{Cozzolino2019}, where the information carriers are qudits (with local Hilbert space dimension $d>2$) rather than qubits~\cite{Wang2020}.
-In this regard, an important practical issue is the efficient estimation of $F_{\mathrm{CJ}}$ for qudits.
-Performing a typical state tomography procedure to calculate $F_{\mathrm{CJ}}$ quickly becomes prohibitively expensive for large $d$~\cite{thew02}; this necessitates the use of more efficient and scalable methods to estimate $F_{\mathrm{CJ}}$ without fully reconstructing the output density matrices, such as partial tomography~\cite{martinez25,garberoglio25,kakihara25}, SWAP tests~\cite{garciaescartin13}, and entanglement witnesses~\cite{kadlec25}.
-In addition, we can potentially further reduce the resource cost of our protocol by sharing nonmaximally entangled qudit pairs between Alice and Bob~\cite{kraft18}.
+In this regard, an important practical issue is the efficient estimation of $F_{\mathrm{CJ}}$ for qudits. {\done While fidelity estimation is much less expensive than state tomography, which quickly becomes prohibitively expensive for large $d$~\cite{thew02}, it remains a relevant question whether methods that are more efficient and scalable than full tomography, such as partial tomography~\cite{martinez25,garberoglio25,kakihara25}, SWAP tests~\cite{garciaescartin13}, and entanglement witnesses~\cite{kadlec25}, can be adapted to further enhance the efficiency of fidelity estimation.} In addition, we can potentially further reduce the resource cost of our protocol by sharing nonmaximally entangled qudit pairs between Alice and Bob~\cite{kraft18}.